chai155/Go-ad/README.md

 # Go-ad
-A Go tool to make http requests and print the address of the request along with the MD5 hash of the response.
+A Go tool to make HTTP requests and print the address of the request along with the MD5 hash of the response.

 ## Execution
 To execute the application, run the following commands.